Hilary Zunin CanDo Spirit Award

 Ana Soto has served as the Program Director at NEWS for four and a half years.
 She provides oversight of all direct client service programs.
 “Ana is brave, thoughtful, kind, smart, and strong” said Tracy Lamb, the Executive Director of NEWS.

-Ana begam at NEWS as the Law Enforcement Specialized Unit Advocate working alongside Napa Police Domestic Violence.
+Ana began at NEWS as the Law Enforcement Specialized Unit Advocate working alongside Napa Police Domestic Violence.
 She bridged the gap between the Police Department and the survivors.
 Now as the Program Director, she supports and empowers staff who can then empower and support our Napa community survivors of domestic violence.

 “Ana Leads with kindness and thoughtfulness and is respected because of how she leads” said Lamb.
 Each day she is required to make decisions regarding the safety of domestic violence survivors in our community.